Ipswich pictures - historical photos

 Charlotte Alderton (1843-1904): bargeman’s wife.
 Lived in the area around Albion Street, Ipswich.
 Photo taken 1860s.
 (Thanks to actor, John Alderton, for the use of this photo.
 He is Charlotte's great-grandson and my husband's second cousin.)

 This anonymous couple were captured at Smith's Photographers, Brook Street, Ipswich, probably in the 1870s.
-The studio was opposite a silverware shop run by the Levy family (now Mattressman).
+The studio was opposite a silverware shop run by the Levy family.
+(The building is still there and the shop has been trading as 'Mattressman' until recently).
 The Levys were members of a small and rapidly dwindling Jewish community living in Ipswich.
 Is it too far-fetched to speculate that the couple were members of the Levy family?
 The portrait was produced as a carte de visite - a type of small photo the size of a visiting card which became popular and collectable throughout Europe and America from the 1860s.

 Sophie Youngman (1849-1907): first headmistress of Ipswich High School for Girls (Northgate Street) and campaigner for votes for women.
 (Thanks to the Governors of Ipswich High School for Girls)

 Sister Mary Bernard (1810–95): Born in Ipswich as Julia Dickson, she converted to Catholicism as a young women and took the veil.
 She was one of five nuns who were assigned to nurse directly under Florence Nightingale in the Crimean War.
 (Thanks to the Institute of Our Lady of Mercy.)

 Eliza Mee (1825-1912): Blind from birth, Eliza Mee led the choir and played the organ at St Mary’s Church, Bramford, for many decades.
 (Thanks to Beryl Sims and the Book of Bramford team for permission to use this photo of one of my husband's Victorian aunts.)